llnnly/llnnly/README.md

 ### Hi there 👋
-I'm Danil, advanced senior cleaner at Pyaterochka,
+I'm Danil, advanced senior cleaner at Pyaterochka <br>
 💅 My career: web-programmer at Amazon(2012-2014), leading programmer at Google(2014-2014) and Microsoft(2016-2017).
 Cleaner at Pyaterochka (2017-now)

 <hr>